konradkeska/outerspace-next/README.md

 ## About

-Dark high contrast theme with fluo green as main color, really good for those who like to code at night.
+Dark, minimalistic theme with jade green as primary color.
+Theme is excellent for those who like to code long hours at low light conditions since it's easy on the eyes, have good contrast and remain cool appearance as well 🔥.

 This theme is a mix-up of popular themes I've used before but I felt something was missing in each one of those, my biggest inspiration was: